-Eric Westlund (department head)
+Ruth Berger (department head)

 Requirements for majors:

-NOTE: Students earning a C or below in MATH 220 or 240 are advised not to take 300+ level courses.
+NOTE: Students earning a C or below in MATH 220 or MATH 240 are advised not to take 300+ level courses.

 The course uses data sets from the social and natural sciences to help students understand and interpret statistical information.
 Computer software is used to study data from graphical and numerical perspectives.
-Topics covered include descriptive statistics, correlation, linear regression, contingency tables, probablity distributions, sampling methods, confidence intervals, and tests of hypotheses.
+Topics covered include descriptive statistics, correlation, linear regression, contingency tables, probability distributions, sampling methods, confidence intervals, and tests of hypotheses.
 This class does not count towards the mathematics major or minor or the mathematics/statistics major.
-Students who earn credit for BIO 256, MGT 150, PSYC 350, or SOC 350 may not earn credit for MATH 115.
+Students who earn credit for BIO 256, MGT 150, MATH 215, PSYC 350, or SOC 350 may not earn credit for MATH 115.
 Prerequisite: high school algebra.

 This course provides pre-service K-8 teachers a strong foundation in the mathematics content areas as described in NCTM's Principles and Standards for School Mathematics.
 The content standards include: Number and Operations, Algebra, Geometry, and Measurement.
 This course will engage students in standards-based mathematics learning to prepare them for the pedagogical practices they will learn in EDUC 325.
-Prerequisite: one year of high school algebra, one year of high school geometry and admission into the teacher education program.
-Co-requisite: EDUC 325 and 326.

 Theory, computation, abstraction, and application are blended in this course, giving students a sense of what being a mathematics major is all about.
 Assignments will include computations to practice new techniques and proofs to deepen conceptual understanding.
 This course starts by solving systems of linear equations, views matrices as linear transformations between Euclidean spaces of various dimensions, makes connections between algebra and geometry, and then extends the theory to more general vector spaces.
-Topics include matrix algebra, vector spaces and subspaces, linear independence, determinants, bases, eigenvalues, eigenvectors, orthognality, and inner product spaces.
+Topics include matrix algebra, vector spaces and subspaces, linear independence, determinants, bases, eigenvalues, eigenvectors, orthogonality, and inner product spaces.